-Modification to the Balancing and Settlement Code ("BSC") - "Decision and notice in relation to Modification Proposal P184".
+Modification to the Balancing and Settlement Code ("BSC") - Decision and notice in relation to Modification Proposal P185"Redrafting of BSC Sections U and W in relation to clauses pertaining to the processing and rectification of Trading Queries/Disputes"

-The Gas and Electricity Markets Authority (the "Authority")1 has considered the issues raised in the Modification Report2 in respect of Modification Proposal P184, "Clarification of BSC Section W in relation to the application of the Query Deadline to Trading Queries/Disputes".
+The Gas and Electricity Markets Authority (the "Authority")1 has considered the issues raised in the Modification Report2 in respect of Modification Proposal P185, "Redrafting of BSC Sections U and W in relation to clauses pertaining to the processing and rectification of Trading Queries/Disputes".

-The BSC Panel (the "Panel") recommended to the Authority that Proposed Modification P184 should be approved.
+The BSC Panel (the "Panel") recommended to the Authority that Proposed Modification P185 should be approved.

-Having considered the Modification Report and the Panel's recommendation and having regard to the Applicable BSC Objectives3 and the Authority's wider statutory duties,4 the Authority has decided to direct a Modification to the BSC in line with Modification Proposal P184.
+Having considered the Modification Report and the Panel's recommendation and having regard to the Applicable BSC Objectives3 and the Authority's wider statutory duties,4 the Authority has decided to direct a Modification to the BSC in line with Modification Proposal P185.